MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-ita-e-invoices.md

 This topic describes how to set up and work with the functionality for creating and sending sales invoices and project invoices in an electronic format (FatturaPA).

-Starting from version 1.2 of FatturaPA, electronic invoices can be used for all types of businesses.
-These businesses include public administrations, private companies, and professionals.
+Starting from version 1.2 of FatturaPA, electronic invoices can be used for all types of businesses including, public administrations, private companies, and professionals.

 ## Prerequisites